Tyre buying guide: How to compare car tyres

 How to compare tyres

 While it can be tempting to save money and fit budget tyres, spending a little extra for quality tyres usually means improved performance and safety.
 Pricier tyres will also generally last longer than their cheaper counterparts, which can help to offset some of the additional cost.
-While car tyres start at around $70, most sit somewhere in the $100-$350 price bracket.
+Car tyre prices start at around $70, with most sitting somewhere in the $100-$350 price bracket.

 Once you know what size and type of tyre your car manufacturer recommends, you can start weighing up the pros and cons of the available options.
 Make sure you consider the following factors when comparing tyres: